jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

 For more information, please refer to the {ref}`Gateway YAML Specifications <gateway-yaml-spec>`
 ## Containerize the Custom Gateway
-You may want to dockerize your Custom Gateway so you can isolate its dependencies and make it ready to run in the cloud or Kubernetes.
+You may want to dockerize your custom Gateway so you can isolate its dependencies and make it ready to run in the cloud or Kubernetes.

-This assumes that you've already implemented a Custom Gateway class and have defined a `config.yml` for it.
+This assumes that you've already implemented a custom Gateway class and have defined a `config.yml` for it.
 In this case, dockerizing the gateway should be straighforward:
 * If you need dependencies other than Jina, make sure to add a `requirements.txt` file (for instance, you use a server library).
 * Create a `Dockerfile` which should have the following components:
 1. Use a [Jina based image](https://hub.docker.com/r/jinaai/jina) as the base image in your Dockerfile.
 This ensures that everything needed for Jina to run the Gateway is installed.
-Make sure the Jina Version used supports Custom Gateways:
+Make sure the Jina Version used supports custom Gateways:
 ```dockerfile
 FROM jinaai/jina:3.12.0-py37-perf
 ```